 Beyond Rainbow Washing: Building LGBTQ+ Inclusive Benefits

-By Jennifer Svendsen
+By Jennifer Svendse

 Offering staff a well-thought-out benefits package is an important way your leadership team can show they care about the well-being of their most valuable assets – the people who make up their organization.
 Health and other benefits are great ways to recruit and retain valuable talent, and it’s imperative that they serve ALL staff members, regardless of their gender or sexual orientation.
 Standard benefits packages are often designed to serve the “default” cis-hetero ideal, and even the most well-intentioned organizations may neglect to assess whether their benefits packages are equitable and inclusive for LGBTQ+ staff members or LGBTQ+ dependents who often have vastly different experiences navigating the healthcare system than their heterosexual, cis-gendered counterparts.